 The selected research teams will:

-- Celebrate with a ‘coffee break’ package from the Bakery, our neighbor at Northeast Market
+- Celebrate with a “coffee break” package from the Bakery at NE Market.

-- Receive a prize of either $2,000 to be used for team functions OR a project-specific consultation with the ICTR Research Navigators to see how we can best support your research
+- Receive a prize of either $2,000 to be used for team functions or a gift in-kind of ICTR services (CCDA, CRU, REDCap, or OpenSpecimen, Research Studio).

 Teams will be provided with a project-specific consultation by the ICTR Navigators to help identify how the ICTR can best support their research.

 Any person within Johns Hopkins who is part of a Team Science biomedical research project is eligible to submit an application on behalf of a team.
 A Team Science project is defined as any group of interdisciplinary researchers working collaboratively toward a specific scientific goal.
 Interdisciplinary research teams can look like many things.
 It might be cross-school collaborations (e.g, Medicine, Public Health, Nursing, Engineering, Arts & Sciences, Education, or Business), collaborations across different department or fields of study, or collaborations with different types of organizations and institutions (e.g. community-academic partnerships).
 (See the National Cancer Institute’s Collaboration and Team Science Field Guide for more information on Team Science.)
 The team must include at least three members, be led or co-led by a Johns Hopkins researcher, and have worked together on more than one research protocol.